 I don’t know about you, but in my opinion, Aldi’s has the most delicious apple cider for a really great price.
 Its tangy and sweet, not bland like plain old apple juice.
 Every year when I spot it hitting the shelves, I buy an unreasonable amount to stock my fridge with.

 What’s better than apple cider?
 The old fashioned kind of hot apple cider made with extra cloves, nutmeg, cinnamon, all spice and oranges.
-There is nothing better on a cold day.
-Unless its homemade hot cocoa…
+There really is nothing better on a chill Autumn day.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure here.

 Why you’ll love this recipe for old fashioned apple cider:

 Hot mulled cider is one of the most scrumptious holiday drinks (in my opinion).
 It has all of those warm spiced flavors of apple pie combined with the tangy punch of citrus and brightness of fresh fruit.

 Pair this cozy drink with a warm blanket and good book during the holiday season, it doesn’t get much better than that.